Last Updated on

 Just so you know, this post may contain affiliate links.
 This means if you make a purchase through links on this page, Canine Weekly may collect a share of the sale or other compensation.
 As an Amazon Associate, we earn from qualifying purchases.

-Even though many owners allow their dog to sleep on their couch or bed, it is always a good idea to give your dog his own bed.
-This provides your dog a good place to sleep when the couch and bed are occupied or otherwise off-limits, and it helps to keep his fur and dander off your furniture too.
+Even though many owners allow their dog to sleep on their couch or bed, it is always a good idea to give your large breed his own bed, ideally an orthopedic dog bed.

-Fortunately, there are a number of beds on the market which are specifically designed to cradle your canine in comfort and protect his bones and joints.
-Called orthopedic beds, these are the best option for most large dog owners.
+Fortunately, there are a number of dog beds on the market that are specifically designed to cradle your canine in comfort and protect his bones and joints.
+Called orthopedic dog beds, these are the best option for most large dog breed owners.